mohiva/play-silhouette/docs/how-it-works/events.rst

 Silhouette provides event handling based on `Akka’s Event Bus`_.
-The following events are provided by Silhouette, although only the three marked of them are fired from core.
+The following events are provided by Silhouette, although only the three marked events are fired from core.

 * SignUpEvent
 * LoginEvent